Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

 ## Conclusion

 Lift and Shift strategy is the not the best way to migrate to the cloud.
-Cloud providers such as AWS provide lots of tools that could help the businesses to operate faster without sharp costs.
+Cloud providers such as AWS provide lots of tools that could help the businesses to operate faster without sharp costs or burdening management.